Brain Health Auburn Updated June 5, 2026

 I'm Stephanie.

-This isn't abstract for me.
-I owned a Home Instead Senior Care franchise for thirteen years.
-I've watched families navigate diagnosis-too-late, and I've seen what early intervention can do.
-The science has finally caught up — and I'm not willing to wait for the policy to follow without a fight.
+I owned a senior care franchise for thirteen years, where I watched families navigate a diagnosis that came too late, and saw firsthand what early intervention can do.
+The science has finally caught up, and I'm not willing to wait for the policy to follow without a fight.

-This site is where I'm collecting the specific, time-bound ways anyone can help, updated through November 1, 2026 and beyond.
+This site is where I'm collecting the specific, scheduled ways anyone can help, updated through November 1, 2026 and beyond.
 If you have an idea, a connection, or a question, please reach out directly.

-Dr. Stephanie Buffaloe — Alabama Alzheimer's Association Board · AIM Ambassador · 2026 East Alabama Walk Chair · Business Lecturer, Auburn University
+Alabama Alzheimer's Association Board · AIM Ambassador · 2026 East Alabama Walk Chair · Business Lecturer, Auburn University